 When a GHG incentive is applicable, in the subsequent permit cycle, any applicable GHG incentive will be billed directly to the TNC permit holder.
-Although the intent of the incentive is for the TNC company to pay the incentive fees without charging customers, TNCs have the ability to adjust their rates to recover fees.
+Staff believes that the TNCs will simply adjust their rates to recover these fees from the customer, as is their prerogative.
 Staff has no control over TNC rates.
 However, staff does not want any overage charged to the customer to be labeled as an "Airport GHG Fee" - especially when the customer has no option to select a GHG compliant vehicle.